bday-boy/aiokemon/README.md

 'selected-pokemon'
 ```

 And it's as easy as that.
+However, if you want to get type hinting
+for Mega Punch, then you should do `ak.move(breloom.moves[0].move.name)`
+instead.

 ### Type Hinting